yickysan/Predicting-School-Bullying/README.md

 ## Model
 The model trained on the data is a support vector machine classifier.
 Due to the imbalance nature of the data, the performance was evaluated on `roc_auc_score`, `recall_score` and not just on the accuracy.

+## Web app
+The web app was built using Flask framework in the backend and was hosted on https://www.render.com

+You can visit the web app <a href="https://t.co/afn4AUcnvt">here</a>